hkunzhe/label_consistent_attacks_pytorch/README.md

 ## Usage

 ### Step1: Train an Adversarially Robust Model
 For fast adversarial training, please refer to [fast_adversarial](https://github.com/locuslab/fast_adversarial).
-I also provide a PGD adversarially pretrained ResNet-18 model in [here]().
+I also provide a PGD adversarially pretrained ResNet-18 model in [here](model/adv_models/cifar_resnet_e8_a2_s10.pth).
 I get the pretrained model by running [train_pgd.py](https://github.com/locuslab/fast_adversarial/blob/master/CIFAR10/train_pgd.py).
-The parameters of PGD advesarial traning is the same with the paper, which in turn was adapted from [cifar10_challenge](https://github.com/MadryLab/cifar10_challenge).
+The parameters of PGD advesarial traning are the same with the paper, which in turn was adapted from [cifar10_challenge](https://github.com/MadryLab/cifar10_challenge).

 ### Step2: Generate Adversarially Peturbed Dataset
 ```